sammyne/mastering-ethereum/chapter03-ethereum-clients/README.md

 # Chapter 03.
 Ethereum Clients

-- An Ethereum client is a **software application** that implements the Ethereum specification and communicates over the peer-to-peer network with other Ethereum clients
+- An Ethereum client is a **software application** that
+  - Implements the Ethereum specification
+  - Communicates over the peer-to-peer network with other Ethereum clients
 - Different Ethereum clients **interoperate** if they comply with the reference specification and the standardized communications protocols

 ## Ethereum Networks